Holistic health professionals look beyond the scope of Western medicine to offer an approach to care that emphasizes

 Holistic Health Practitioner Salaries

 Your income as a holistic health practitioner will vary depending on your specialty, your experience, and your place of employment, along with the work that you do to earn credibility and build a strong client base.
 Salary information is not available for the full range of holistic health careers, but there are statistics for some career types that show how competitive incomes can be in the alternative health field.
-For example, according to the U.S. Bureau of Labor Statistics, nutritionists and dietitians can earn an average of $62,330 per year, while acupuncturist salaries have the potential to reach an average of $89,060.
+For example, according to the U.S. Bureau of Labor Statistics, nutritionists and dietitians can earn a median salary of $63,090 in 2020, while acupuncturist salaries reached a median of $82,420.

 With hard work, skill, and determination, you can make an excellent living as a holistic health practitioner.
 Plus, holistic health careers have rewards beyond salary, including the priceless personal satisfaction of helping others achieve optimum health.